HomeBLOGAir PurifiersSide Effects Of Air Purifier

 When used correctly, True HEPA filters do not make you sick.
 However, it does have a few limitations:

 Replacing HEPA filters can be costly – Although there are ways to make HEPA filters last longer, they still need to be replaced periodically.
 Some pollutants do not come off once they stick to the filters.
 This is why HEPA filters should not be reused.
+This ongoing expense can be a significant consideration for consumers.

 HEPA filters are unable to trap VOCs – Another limitation HEPA filters are unable to trap VOCs and other airborne bacteria and viruses that are bigger than .03 microns.
 VOCs, in particular, get inhaled a lot since the cleaning and beauty products we often use contain these chemicals.